PataphysicalSociety/soupault.app/site/reference-manual.md

   # However, you can make if fail the build if it encounters invalid values using this option:
   strict_sort = false

+  # Whether to always strip HTML tags from field data
+  # You can also enable that for individual fields.
+  # The default is false.
+  strip_tags = false

+  # If you want widget outputs to serve as index data inputs,
+  # you can schedule those widgets to run before metadata extraction.
   # extract_after_widgets = []
 ```